Background

 3.3 Allocation Trade Activity

-The analysis in Table 2 contains all water transfers, including those recorded on water registers at $0 and other non‑commercial transactions (such as environmental transfers), these can be substantial in volume.
+The analysis in Table 2 contains all water transfers, including those recorded on water registers at $0 and other non-commercial transactions (such as environmental transfers); these can be substantial and can increase overall trade volumes.
 Estimates of commercial water allocation trade activity are made by excluding $0 transfers (Table 3).

 Trading Zone